-- 1. Too rich at intermediate speeds - Rough engine operation is felt and the engine will not pick up speed smoothly. - In this case, step up the jet needle clip by one groove or 0.5 groove and move down the needle to lean out the mixture. - 2.
+- 1. Too rich at intermediate speeds - Rough engine operation is felt and the engine will not pick up speed smoothly.
+In this case, step up the jet needle clip by one groove and move down the needle to lean out the mixture - 2.
 Too lean at intermediate speeds - The engine breathes hard and will not pick up speed quickly.
-In this case, step down the jet needle clip by one groove or 0.5 groove and move up the needle to enrich the mixture.
+Step up the jet needle clip by one groove and move up the needle to enrich the mixture.

-Standard clip position No.3 groove (g) = 2 · 2
+Standard clip No.2 groove position No.3 groove